 For those skilled and courageous enough to pursue opportunities outside of their traditional networks, remote work arrangements mean the chance to work for a company that could previously have only been a pipedream.

-Job searching in 2021 will change, driven by the fact that the world has changed.
+Job searching post-Covid will change, driven by the fact that the world has changed.
 Jobs that society used to think were important may not be anymore.
 And jobs that were previously seen as less valuable could skyrocket in value.
 Think backend logistics and order fulfillment for e-commerce retailers as an example.

 Let’s face it, managers cannot rely on in-person interactions anymore to gauge qualitative aspects of a team member’s daily work, so they will lean more heavily on KPIs to determine how staff members are doing.